shatoya777/Gender-Based-Violence/README.md

 ## **Overview**

 This project is a responsive, multi-section educational website designed to raise awareness about gender-based violence (GBV).
-Built between May 2025 – July 2025, it uses HTML, CSS, and JavaScript to present interactive information and visual storytelling that encourages understanding and advocacy—particularly focused on South Asian regions.
+It uses HTML, CSS, and JavaScript to present interactive information and visual storytelling that encourages understanding and advocacy—particularly focused on South Asian regions.

 ## **Features**